Skip to main content

 Access Setup

-# Check node status using asadm (if installed)
+# Check node status with asadm (if installed)

 asadm -e "info"